 Christopher Khoury, PhD

-Title: 1) Senior Contributing Faculty Member; 2) Educational Diagnostician; 3) Technical Director
+Title: 1) Senior Contributing Faculty Member; 2) Educational Diagnostician; 3) Co-Founder and President

 Company:

-1) Walden University; 2) Prosper Independent School District; 3) Nationals FFC
+1) Walden University; 2) Prosper Independent School District; 3) NextGen United Champions Sports Foundation

-Christopher Khoury, PhD, Senior Contributing Faculty Member at Walden University, Educational Diagnostician at Prosper Independent School District, and Technical Director at Nationals FFC, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in Education.
+Christopher Khoury, PhD, Senior Contributing Faculty Member at Walden University, Educational Diagnostician at Prosper Independent School District, and Co-Founder and President of NextGen United Champions Sports Foundation, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in Education and serving youth that are economically disadvantaged or underrepresented.

 Dr. Khoury is distinguished for his contributions to education for over 20 years.
-His diverse background and expertise presently include serving as a senior contributing faculty member at Walden University in Minneapolis since 2013 and as an educational diagnostician at Prosper Independent School District since 2018.
-Dr. Khoury has also been a technical director and Frisco division director at Nationals FFC, a premier competitive youth flag football club, since 2024.
+His diverse background and expertise presently include serving as a senior contributing faculty member at Walden University since 2013, and as an educational diagnostician at Prosper Independent School District since 2018.
+Dr. Khoury is also the co-founder and president of NextGen United Champions Sports Foundation, a nonprofit organization focused on providing youth of all diverse backgrounds the opportunity to participate in sport, and he has served as the technical director for Nationals FFC, a premier competitive youth flag football club, since 2024.

 Dr. Khoury began his career in education as a special education teacher at Lake Dallas Independent School District in 2004 before teaching in the same capacity at Denton Independent School District from 2005 to 2011.
-He subsequently became an assessment specialist III at Fort Worth Independent School District between 2011 and 2012, an educational diagnostician at Anna Independent School District from 2012 to 2014, a testing specialist at Lewisville Independent School District between 2014 and 2016, and an educational diagnostician at Frisco Independent School District until 2018.
+He subsequently became an assessment specialist III at Fort Worth Independent School District between 2011 and 2012, an educational diagnostician at Anna Independent School District from 2012 to 2014, a campus testing coordinator at Lewisville Independent School District between 2014 and 2016, and an educational diagnostician at Frisco Independent School District until 2018.
+Additionally, prior to his tenure at Walden University in 2013, Dr. Khoury served roles as an adjunct professor and teaching fellow at The University of North Texas, from 2005 to 2013.

-Possessing a rich educational background, Dr. Khoury received a Bachelor of Science in sports management from North Carolina State University in 2004, followed by a Master of Education in special education and teaching in 2005 and a Doctor of Philosophy in special education in 2014 from the University of North Texas.
-In addition to his formal education, Dr. Khoury received credentials as an educational diagnostician in 2009 and a principal in 2015 through the Texas Education Agency.
-He also garnered an Introduction to Python designation through Coursera in 2024, a sports and society credential through Duke University in 2024, and a certification in the science of training young athletes through the University of Florida in 2025.
+Possessing a rich educational background, Dr. Khoury received a Bachelor of Science in sports management from North Carolina State University in 2004, followed by a Master of Education in special education and teaching in 2005 and a Doctor of Philosophy in educational psychology in 2014, both from the University of North Texas.
+In addition to his formal education, Dr. Khoury received an Educational Diagnostician Certification in 2009 and a Principal Certification in 2015 through the Texas Education Agency.
+He also garnered certificates in Sports Marketing from Northwestern University in 2024, Sports and Society through Duke University in 2024, and The Science of Training Young Athletes through the University of Florida in 2025.
+Additionally, Dr. Khoury obtained an Introduction to Python designation through Coursera Project Network in 2024.

-Above the numerous accolades, Dr. Khoury is grateful for his ability to serve as a resource for special education students and help correct struggling programs.
-Throughout his career, he has been a reliable and knowledgeable professional who has always been able to turn around programs that are not doing well.
-Recognized in the field as a problem solver, Dr. Khoury has typically been assigned to schools with problematic programs or systems, where he spends several years making changes and improvements before moving on to the next school.
-Ultimately, his goal has been to leave every program or school in better shape than when he arrived.
+Above the numerous accolades, Dr. Khoury is grateful for his ability to serve as a resource and advocate for special education students, parents, teachers, colleagues, as well as at-risk and underrepresented youth.
+Throughout his career, he has been a reliable and knowledgeable professional who has always thrived on ensuring the success of others.
+Recognized in the field as a problem solver, Dr. Khoury has typically been assigned to new schools or schools with problematic programs or systems, where he typically spends several years making changes and improvements before moving on to the next school.
+Ultimately, his goal has been to leave every program or school in better shape than when he arrived, knowing the students will benefit the most.

 For more information, please visit: